Report of Cash Payments Over $10,000 Received in a Trade or Business - Motor Vehicle Dealership Q&As

 - Less than $10,000 in cash was received.
 A credit card is not cash.

-- The ATM card works the same as a credit card in this instance.
-The only difference is that the account will be charged with a debit against existing funds instead of charged for a debit to nonexisting funds, but a promise to repay later.
+- The ATM or debit card works the same as a credit card in this instance.
+The only difference is that the account will be charged with a debit against existing funds in the customer's bank account instead of creating a debt to be repaid later.

-- An ATM transaction is not given the consideration of cash; therefore, since the amount received in cash or cash equivalents is less than $10,000, the transaction is not reportable.
+- An ATM or debit card transaction is not treated as cash for purpose of filing a Form 8300 ; therefore, since the amount received in cash or cash equivalents is less than $10,000, the transaction is not reportable.

 For wholesalers, where a purchasing retailer buys more than one vehicle in a single day, is that one transaction, a series of related transactions or a series of unrelated transactions given that there are multiple vehicles?
 What happens on separate purchases over the course of a week?
 What about a month?